saibotsivad/zip-code-cloudflare-kv/README.md

 The basic idea is to create a Workers KV namespace, then run this CLI tool to fill it with data, then bind your Worker to that KV namespace to fetch ZIP Code data.

+## Using in a Worker

-Data is written with a few different prefixes, to support different lookups, but here's a simple example that has a namespace bound to `ZIPS` and uses the [modules](https://blog.cloudflare.com/workers-javascript-modules/) format:
+Data is written with a few different prefixes, to support different lookups, but here's a simple example of using this data in a Worker that has a namespace bound to `ZIPS` and uses the [modules](https://blog.cloudflare.com/workers-javascript-modules/) format:

 ```js
 const BEVERLY_HILLS = '90210'